buthearkex/speech_exercises/README.md

 # speech_exercises
-This is the repository for Suddu's and Mikko's Speech Communication homework
+This is the repository for Sudarson's and Mikko's Speech Communication homework